Genivia/ugrep/README.md

            --encoding=ENCODING
                   The encoding format of the input.
 The default ENCODING is binary or UTF-8 which are treated the same.
 Therefore, --encoding=binary has no effect.
-Note that option -U or --binary specifies binary PATTERN matching (text matching is the default).
-ENCODING can be:
+Contrast this with option -U or --ascii or --binary that specifies raw binary PATTERN matching.
+ENCODING can
-                  `binary', `ASCII', `UTF-8', `UTF-16', `UTF-16BE', `UTF-16LE',
+                  be: `binary', `ASCII', `UTF-8', `UTF-16', `UTF-16BE', `UTF-16LE',
                   `UTF-32', `UTF-32BE', `UTF-32LE', `LATIN1', `ISO-8859-1',
                   `ISO-8859-2', `ISO-8859-3', `ISO-8859-4', `ISO-8859-5',
                   `ISO-8859-6', `ISO-8859-7', `ISO-8859-8', `ISO-8859-9',